 John Parton seems to have been an enlightened employer.
 He treated his staff considerately and was one of the earliest supporters of the ‘Early Closing and Saturday Half-Holiday Movement’.
 His shop sold every conceivable item of haberdashery:- fan-spread knitting patterns, twisted skeins of pure wool, each in their own pigeon-hole - grey for socks, brown or grey for pullovers.
 Corsetry would have been discreetly stored, tissue-wrapped, in long flat boxes under the counter or in an adjoining room.
 The drapery stock was extensive and completely reliable.
 With Parton & Son nothing was ever ‘out of stock’.
 Its clients demanded nothing less.
 Butter muslin was kept for the curd-cheese makers, for jelly bags and for the making of those beaded covers which kept flies from milk jugs in summer.
 Unbleached sheets were popular.
 There would also have been a small range of patterned net, to protect parlour windows from the prying eyes of the curious.
 The shop’s chief stock in trade, however, would have been cloth.
 When an order was placed, an assistant would have unrolled the bolt, thumping it over and over on the table, until he had released sufficient to be able to measure it with his brass-tipped yardstick.

-It continued in office use until acquired about 1998 by Red Carnation Hotels, the new owners of the Rubens, who converted it to hotel use.
+It continued in office use until acquired about 1998 by Red Carnation Hotels, the new owners of the Rubens, who converted it into the hotel 41.